codyzu/cpinfo22-site/m1/details-slides.md

 # JavaScript Inheritance

-## legacy construtors 👎
+## legacy constructors 👎
 * magic `new` operator

 ## class 👍 👎
-* "syntatic sugar" over legacy construtors, not true classes
+* "syntactic sugar" over legacy constructors, not true classes
 * `this` or that?
 * useful for migrating from other languages